 Our football team won the National League in the 2015/16 season with a record high of 21 points.

 Ferencvarosi Torna Club celebrated the 120th anniversary of its foundation on the 3rd of May 2019.
-On the occasion the Council of the 9th district organised an outdoor photo exibition.
+On the occasion, the Council of the 9th district organized an outdoor photo exhibition.

 In the 2018/19 season, Ferencváros’ football team has won its 30th championship, which made the third star take its place above the crest of FTC.
 Following a successful qualification period, Fradi made its way into the UEFA Europa League group stage.

 Our ladies' football team also won the championship in 2019 and even celebrated the victory of the Hungarian Cup.

 In the season of 2018/19 and 2019/20, the men's ice hockey team won the Erste League (in 2020 together with Csíkszereda) and with that became the Hungarian champions too.
 In 2020 they took home the Hungarian Cup as well.
 The women's ice hockey team won the DEBL in 2019.